saddique164/Kubernetes-s-Cluster-Dashboard-Token-Creation-Script/MustRead.md

 # Kubernetes-s-Cluster-Dashboard-Token-Creation-Script
 # I have created total three CentOs 7.5 VMs.
 All of them have kubernetes services and Docker-ce installed.
 I chose one node as a master.
-# here are some important tips for avoiding errors for avoiding errors.
+# here are some important tips for avoiding errors.

 1. Don't add nodes in the master untill you have installed flannel and Dashboard on it.
 Otherwise It will throw terminating and Breakoff errors.